kcaliskan/advanced-js/6-object-oriented-programming/1-OOP-all-in-one.md

 Name and weapon values are different for each elf but methods are not.
 We copy the same method for the each elf and it takes space in the memory.

-How We can solve that problem?
+How we can solve that problem?
 Prototypal Inheritance.

 3. Object.create()